-Charter schools are public schools that operate with an agreement (or charter) with a state, school district or governmental entity to provide an enhanced education that is often unavailable within the conventional public schooling setting.
-These schools are open to all students, do not charge tuition, have no religious affiliation and must abide by the same state and federal testing, financial, anti-discrimination, health and safety regulations as all public schools.
-They typically have higher levels of parent, student and community involvement and often realize higher student achievement.
+Charter schools are public schools that operate with an agreement (or charter) with a state, school district, or governmental entity to provide an enhanced education that is often unavailable within the conventional public schooling setting.
+Charter schools are open to all students, do not charge tuition, have no religious affiliation, and must abide by the same state and federal testing, financial, anti-discrimination, health, and safety regulations as all public schools.
+They typically have higher levels of parent, student, and community involvement and often realize higher student achievement.

 Please watch the presentation for more information about our approach, hosted by FCA Regional Director, Mr. Caros: